ALedgerwood/streaming-05-smart-smoker/README.md

 #Simulate a streaming series of temperature readings from our smart smoker and two foods.
 #Create a producer to send these temperature readings to RabbitMQ.
 #Create three consumer processes, each one monitoring one of the temperature streams.
 #Perform calculations to determine if a significant event has occurred.
-OPTIONAL